-ProcessWire exists to bridge the gap between the current CMS landscape and the needs of many designers/developers and clients in a CMS.
-In order to best explain, we first have to look at the current CMS landscape.
+ProcessWire exists to bridge the gap between the current content management landscape and the needs of many designers, developers and clients in a CMS.

-There are many good CMS products out there, including Drupal, Wordpress, Joomla, ModX, Expression Engine, SilverStripe, Concrete5, and so on.
-But having used them all, I think there is a real lack of products that accomplish all of these things:
+There are many good CMS products out there, but having used them all, it became clear that was a real lack of products that accomplished all of these things:

 - Balance their complexity